etri-odp/ckanext-hdfs/README.rst

 Notes:

-* JAVA_HOME and HADOOP_HOME needed to be set correctly.
+* JAVA_HOME and HADOOP_HOME need to be set correctly.

 ------------
 Requirements